tjfulle/matmodlab/source/intro/input.rst

 * Class names use the CapWords convention.
 * Method names use lowercase with words separated by underscores as necessary to improve readability.
-* Variable names adopt the rul as method names.
+* Variable names adopt the same rule as method names.
 * Symbolic constants are written in all capital letters with underscores separating words.
 * Factory methods adopt the same rule as class names.